gullanetworkcode/gullanetworkcode.github.io/_posts/2018-08-19-ansible-table-of-information.md

 The directory for the Jinja template and the output can be modified as appropriate.

 The loop in the Jinja template uses the cached **hostvars** variable.
 If you try and use the variables for the device you end up with a table with only the entry for the last device that the _iosfacts_ was run against.
+(Took me a while to find this out, which is why I thought I would share it)

 Running the playbook more than once overwrites the output file